cubosphere/cubosphere-code/INSTALL.md

 # Requiments
 You will need (with headers, which often stored in `-dev` packages):

-* OpenGL (hardware accelerated driver for better results)
+* OpenGL (use hardware accelerated driver for better results)
 * Lua 5.1 (library)
 * GLEW
 * SDL 1.2